lanbufan/subFIELD.lab-Covid-19-pub-database/README.md

 Therefore, we need a unique database project merging multiple sources of bibliometric information on Covid-19 scientific work.
 This is what we are building.

 Our goal is to provide (1) an up-to-date and (2) comprehensive bibliometric database on covid-19 publications with daily updates (5, 391 cases as of today).
-We centralize and merge Covid-19 related publications from more than four authoritative sources.
+We consolidate and link Covid-19 related publications from more than four authoritative sources.
 In other words, our database is building on a number of ongoing and important projects; World Health Organization's Global research on coronavirus disease (COVID-19), LitCovid and CORD-19.

 At this point of the project, the process of automating the pipeline and data linking of those sources into one data frame is mostly done.
 But there is a lot of exciting work ahead if you are interested to join us.
 We envision this project as an open-source and collaborative project.
 The most pressing tasks to undertake are: